| Free Trial / Sign Up | Products / Prices / Samples | About Us / Contact | FAQs | Home |

 v.
 City of Chicago (7th Cir 06/04/2008)

-Under Title VII, a plaintiff seeking to bring suit
+Question presented: Under Title VII, a plaintiff seeking to bring suit

 for employment discrimination must first file a charge of discrimination with the EEOC within 300